Healthcare & Health Insurance in Colombia

 Will I need to travel to see a specialist?

 "I was in the USA last year for medical care and to visit my daughter.
-Heart problems here require a trip to Neiva, Huila which is 5 hours away, or to Bogota," said one foreigner in Florencia.
+Heart problems here require a trip to Neiva, Huila which is 5 hours away, or to Bogota," explained one digital nomad living in Florencia, Colombia.

 Are common prescription medications available in Colombia?

-"Don't always need a prescription and medicine comparted to the US is really cheap," said one digital nomad in Medellin.
+"Don't always need a prescription and medicine comparted to the US is really cheap," said one member in Medellin.

 Connect